 Afternoon: You cannot visit Bath without a trip to the iconic Roman Baths.
 Built in around 70AD as a grand bathing and socialising complex, this is one of the best-preserved Roman remains in the world.
 There are at least 1,170,000 litres of steaming spring water, reaching 46°C, which still fill the bathing site every single day.
 Take an audio-guided tour around the extensive ruins and the interactive museum to learn all about the history, centred around this amazing location – the epicentre of Bath!

-Morning: Spa Having seen how the Romans did it, why not try the modern-day version for yourself.
+Morning: Having seen how the Romans did it, why not try the modern-day version for yourself?
 Spend the morning taking a dip in the natural thermal waters at the award-winning Thermae Bath Spa.
-You can relax in the indoor Minerva Bath and the spectacular open-air rooftop pool, which boats views over the city of Bath.
+You can relax in the indoor Minerva Bath and the spectacular open-air rooftop pool, which boasts views over the city of Bath.
 You can also enjoy some rest and relaxation in the Wellness Suite and choose from over 40 spa treatments and packages.